Best time to visit Chiang Mai

 These months are before and after peak tourist season when the weather is cooler and at its best.
-During these times you’ll find less crowds, cheaper accommodation and the chance to catch festivals like Loy Krathong in November and the flower festival in February.
+During these months you’ll find fewer crowds, cheaper accommodation and the chance to catch festivals like Loy Krathong in November and the flower festival in February.

 From November to early February winter brings the best weather with cool, pleasant temperatures.
 It’s prime tourist season so prices are at their peak.